 A quality Lightroom preset will elevate your feed bigtime

 This is the absolute easiest way to take your feed from a personal page to a blog.
-I have purchased them from a few of my favorite bloggers, and I’ve already changed the aesthetic of my feed a few times.
-I ended up tweaking a purchased preset to make it more of my own, and that’s the one I’ve been using recently.
 The Lightroom App is free, and it will make a huge difference.
-Presets usually range from about $20-$50 (it was very worth it for me to start with one, because I had no idea what I was doing), or you could create your own.
+You can find Presets online which usually range from about $5-$30 (it was very worth it for me to start with one, because I had no idea what I was doing), or you could create your own.

 By the way, I know it’s a big topic on whether or not to start with your personal page, or to create a new page.
 I created a new page because I wasn’t ready for everyone to know about it, but honestly I don’t think it matters either way.
 You will start out with more followers if you keep your personal page, and people will most likely end up finding out about it either way.